-The Depositary receives a variable fee based on the size of the Company as set out on pages 43 and 44.
+The Depositary receives a variable fee based on the size of the Company as set out on pages 44 and 45.

 J.P.
 Morgan Europe Limited has discharged certain of its liabilities as Depositary to J.P.
 Morgan Securities LLC.
-Further details of this arrangement are set out on pages 43 and 44.
+Further details of this arrangement are set out on page 45.
 J.P.
 Morgan Securities LLC, as Custodian and Prime Broker, provides the following services under its agreement with the Company:

 - safekeeping and custody of the Company's investments and cash; - processing of transactions; - provision of an overdraft facility.
 Assets up to 140% of the value of the outstanding overdraft can be taken as collateral.
-See page 90 for further details; and
+See page 93 for further details; and - foreign exchange services.